Harrison Ford at 80: 9 Things You (Probably) Didn’t Know About the Hollywood Legend

 Harrison Ford turns 80 today but shows no signs of slowing down, as he's set to reprise his role as Indiana Jones in a fifth instalment of the famed adventure franchise next year.
 Photo: Pascal Le Segretain/Getty Images

 College dropout, carpenter, father, helicopter pilot, plane crash survivor, award-winning actor.
 Is there anything Harrison Ford hasn’t done?

 Ford has the uncanny ability to both carve a niche for himself in critically-acclaimed films (The Mosquito Coast, Presumed Innocent) while also juggling multiple big-budget franchises (think: Star Wars’ galactic hero Han Solo or the whip-toting, fedora-wearing archaeologist Indiana Jones).
 Although he often steps out of the limelight to fly planes, spend time with his family or just simply take a time-out from the hustle and bustle of Hollywood, Ford is never gone for too long.
-He’s been a movie mainstay since he first partnered up with Chewbacca to help rid the galaxy of Darth Vader and his minions — which is all pretty impressive considering the former carpenter almost didn’t make it in Hollywood.
+He’s been a movie mainstay since he first partnered up with Chewbacca to help rid the galaxy of Darth Vader and his minions in 1977 — which is all pretty impressive considering the former carpenter almost didn’t make it in Hollywood.

-Read on for nine things you (probably) didn’t know about Harrison Ford.
+Until then, and in honour of his 80th birthday today, read on for nine things you (probably) didn’t know about Harrison Ford.

 1. He’s a college dropout

 Ford studied both English literature and philosophy at Ripon College in Wisconsin; however, he ultimately didn’t graduate.
 But it was during his brief stint at Ripon that Ford discovered his passion for performing.
 He’d initially signed up for drama classes in the hopes that the course would prove to be an easy grade.
 Instead, he left school bitten by the acting bug.